Type and hit ENTER

 Is outdoor gear too expensive?

 I’ve long been aware of the balance, when taking youngsters outdoors, between affordability and safety.
 Good quality kit isn’t just about keeping them safe (although it does do this), it’s about keeping them warm and happy enough to want to repeat their outdoor experience.
+For example, a good waterproof jacket can keep someone warm and happy.

 So the right outdoor gear is essential.